qumulokmac/smb_bench/README.md

 ---

-#### Process to deploy and run an SMB benchmark:

-1. Deploy the environment
+##### Deploy the Environment

+1. **Update Terraform Configuration**:
 - Update the terraform config file `variables.tf` *(in the smb_bench/terraform directory)* with the specific configuration values for the SMB benchmark you want to run.
 - Run:
     - `terraform init`
 - Be sure to configure the Blob propertied for downloading the userdata script.
 - Upload the userdata script located in `~/scripts/smbbench-custom-data.ps1` to the Azure Blob container you configured above.
     - *Note: Windows only allows for 8192 bytes for a commandline which is why we are using the blob store*
+> Example command:  `az storage blob upload --container-name <container-name> --name smbbench-custom-data.ps1 --file ~/scripts/smbbench-custom-data.ps1`

 - Create the SMB Harness:
     - `terraform plan -out tfstate`
     - `terraform apply tfstate`

-2. Deploy the ANQ cluster and create a local administrative user account:
+2. **Deploy the ANQ cluster**
 - Note: *Using Bicep but you can use whichever method you prefer, such as the REST API.
 	- Bicep: run bicep/deploy_anq.sh
 - Create an SMB share and local user on the Qumulo cluster
 	- `qq auth_add_user --name LOCALUSERNAME [-p [PASSWORD]]`
 	- `qq auth_assign_role -r Administrators -t LOCALUSERNAME`
 	- `qq smb_add_share --name YOURSHARENAME --fs-path /YOURSHARENAME --all-access`

+3. **Optional but useful**
-3. *[Optional]* Create the Microsoft Remote Desktop (RDP) profiles following the instructions in the repository at ~/tools/rdp/README.md
+- Create the Microsoft Remote Desktop (RDP) profiles following the instructions in the repository at ~/tools/rdp/README.md
-4. Remote Desktop into the Maestro Windows Server
-5. *[Optional]* Configure the Cygwin environment on the Maestro Windows Server
+- Configure the Cygwin environment on the Maestro Windows Server
 - Create the vimfiles directory at `%userprofile%\vimfiles`
 	- DOS: `mkdir  %userprofile%\vimfiles\`
 	- Cygwin: `mkdir /cygdrive/c/Users/mrcooper/vimfiles/`
 - Copy the VIM config file:
 	- DOS: `copy ini/vimrc %userprofile%\vimfiles\`
 	- Cygwin: `cp ~/ini/vimrc /cygdrive/c/Users/mrcooper/vimfiles/`
 - Close and re-open the Cygwin window

+4. **Install the smb_bench repository**
-6. Install smb_bench on Maestro Windows Server
+- Remote Desktop into the Maestro Windows Server
 - You can `git clone` the [repo](https://github.com/qumulokmac/smb_bench), or just copy the files over manually from your desktop.

+5.  **Mount the automation SMB share**
-7. Mount the share on Maestro Windows Server at A:\ for automation use in the scripts

-	`net use /persist:yes A: \\CLUSTER_IP_ADDRESS\YOURSHARENAME`
+- Mount the share on Maestro Windows Server at A:\ for automation use in the scripts `net use /persist:yes A: \\CLUSTER_IP_ADDRESS\YOURSHARENAME`

+6.  **Configure node and worker conf files**
-8. Update the `nodes.conf` and `workers.conf` files with node/worker IP/names
+- Update the `nodes.conf` and `workers.conf` files with node/worker IP/names
 - *Do not use comments or whitespace in the config files*

+6.  **Configure the main smbbench config file (JSON)**
-9. Update the JSON configuration file (`smbbench_config.json`) with your benchmark details
+- Update the JSON configuration file (`smbbench_config.json`) with your benchmark details
 - Be very specific when you choose a 'unique run identifier'; this will be the top-level prefix in the result blob container

+6.  **Execution**
-11. In bash [Cygwin], run `~/smb_bench.sh` and monitor the output.
+- In bash [Cygwin], run `~/smb_bench.sh` and monitor the output.

+7.	**Results**
-12. The results will be uploaded to the Azure Container you configured in the `smbbench_config.json` file
+- The results will be uploaded to the Azure Container you configured in the `smbbench_config.json` file
+- You can use the script ~/scripts/analyze-fiologs.sh or load them into a spreadsheet/database for analysis.

 ---